UnrealRS2/rl-gpushared-shim/README.md

 ## Overview

-`rl-gpushared-shim` is a lightweight shared memory bridge that allows RuneLite to output scene and UI frame data to an external renderer, such as Unreal Engine.
+`rl-gpushared-shim` is a lightweight shared memory bridge for RuneLite that allows High-performance shared game state between Java and C++:
-It enables:

-- High-performance rendering off-process
-- Double-buffered scene and UI frames
-- Shared camera state and resolution awareness
-- Input event forwarding from the external renderer back to RuneLite

 The goal is to allow RuneLite to act as a backend scene/data provider while an external engine handles rendering, without modifying RuneLite's/OSRS's core rendering pipeline.

+I should note that I will not release the source code for the Unreal frontend.

 ---